Your shopping cart

 Lens-Aid set of 2 cleaning gels

 The perfect solution for photographers to keep lenses and sensitive equipment free from dust and dirt.
 The special cleaning gel adapts perfectly to surfaces and removes even the smallest particles without leaving scratches.
 Ideal for the care of lenses, camera displays and filters, it ensures a clear view and flawless shots.
-In order for the gel to retain its cleaning power, it must be stored in a cool place - perfect for photographers who expect the highest precision in equipment care.
+To ensure that the gel retains its cleaning power, it must be stored in a cool place - perfect for photographers who expect the highest precision in equipment care.
 This gel gets very well into all recesses such as the grip leather and the grips on the Lens.

 Here we recommend using a good deep cleaner from the vehicle care shop.
 With this and a microfiber cloth, you can restore a good black color to faded rubber and also work stubborn dirt out of the grip leather.